The main Māori health provider in Te Tai o Poutini is Poutini Waiora.

 Information about different Māori health providers on the West Coast and the services they provide.

-Find out about your options for Māori health services at West Coast hospitals and clinics, including cultural support workers, health promotion and Kaumātua support.
+Find out about your options for Māori health services, including cultural support workers, health promotion and Kaumātua support.

 Is this page useful?